chihacknight/chihacknight.org/_posts/blog/2015-12-22-chi-hack-night-2015-year-in-review.md

     <small><em>Enjoying the Braintree auditorium!</em></small><br><br></p>
 </div>

-With the Braintree space, we’re able to take advantage of their sprawling space including cafeteria area, conference rooms, and auditorium can actually fit all of us together.
-At our largest event, we were able to fit almost 150 people *comfortably - *which makes a huge difference.
+With the Braintree space, we’re able to take advantage of their sprawling space including cafeteria area, conference rooms, and auditorium.
+At our largest event, we were able to fit almost 150 people *comfortably* - which makes a huge difference.

 A huge thanks to Adam Forsyth for inviting us, and the rest of the wonderful staff at Braintree!